-The latter part is subject to user acceptance and specific attention needs to be paid in order to fulfill the sentiment analysis task while reducing privacy intrusion.
-In order to achieve this goal, we foresee inferring sentiment analysis from navigation analysis.
-Navigation analysis is basically an objective measure.
-At the beginning, In order to acquire sentiment information other sensors such as video and biosensors are used.
-Co-occurrence analysis of navigation sessions and sentiment analysis is done in order to infer in latter stages the sentiment from navigation path only.
-In the following we briefly introduce the state-of-the-art related to the above activities.
+The latter part is subject to user acceptance and specific attention needs to be paid in order to fulfill the sentiment analysis task while reducing privacy intrusion and respecting the General Data Protection Regulation (GDPR).
+In order to achieve this goal, we foresee inferring sentiment analysis from navigation logs analysis that is basically an objective measure.
+At the beginning, in order to acquire sentiment information other sensors such as camera, microphone and biosensors are used.
+Co-occurrence analysis of navigation logs and sentiment analysis is done in order to infer in latter stages the sentiment from navigation path only.
+In the following we briefly introduce the state-of-theart related to the above activities.

 Sentiment analysis is one of the most important research area in many fields.
-Since the 1970s and the work of Paul Ekman who emphasized the correlation between emotions and facial expressions [198], works on emotion recognition have blown up especially in computer vision.
+Since the 1970s and the work of Paul Ekman who emphasized the correlation between emotions and facial expressions [223], works on emotion recognition have blown up especially in computer vision.
 In the literature, extracted features dedicated to facial expression recognition can be divided into two kinds: "handcrafted" (or predefined) features and learned features.

 On one hand, "handcrafted" features are the first characteristics to have been defined in this context.
 Most of the time, they describe the appearance, the geometry, or both, of faces.
-Among appearance descriptors, one can cite Local Binary Patterns (LBP) [199], Gabor filters [200], Local Phase Quantization (LPQ) [201] which permits to obtain relevant features on a single frame.
-Concerning geometry features, landmark locations [202], geometric distance [203], depth maps [204] and so on can also be used.
-These two kinds of features can be merged to improve the performance [205].
-To http://www.splunk.com/web\assets/pdfs/secure/Splunk\for\Application\Management.pdf http://www.loglogic.com/products/log-management/log-management-infrastructure https://pdfs.semanticscholar.org/3932/09e5dabf41b02ac9352a2cfa5dc12878789f.pdf take into account that facial expression is a spatio-temporal phenomenon, dynamic appearance descriptors and dynamic geometric descriptors have been defined as LBP-TOP or LPQ-TOP [206], MHI [207], LMP [208].
+Among appearance descriptors, one can cite Local Binary Patterns (LBP) [224], Gabor filters [225], Local Phase Quantization (LPQ) [226] which permits to obtain relevant features on a single frame.
+Concerning geometry features, landmark locations [227], geometric distance [228], depth maps [229] and so on

-&lt;sup>29 http://loggly.com
+29 http://loggly.com